FMMC: Harnessing the Power of Foundation Models for Accurate Material Classification: Related Work

 \paragraph{Harness Foundation Models for Vision Tasks} Recent works leverage foundation models for vision tasks through two paradigms: vision-only priors and vision-language alignment.
-For vision-centric learning, methods like DINOv2~\cite{oquab2023dinov2} exploint self-supervised pretraining to extract generalizable features for segmentation. \cite{yang2024depth} and \cite{huang2024material} further exploint such generalizable features for depth and PBR parameter estimation.
-However, such approaches struggle with generalizability for material classification due to the sparcity of data.
-Concurrently, vision-language models (VLMs) like CLIP~\cite{radford2021learning} and GPT-4v~\cite{achiam2023gpt} enable zero-shot material classification in works such as MAPA~\cite{zhang2024mapa} and Make-It-Real~\cite{fang2024make}, which align material descriptors with images.
+For vision-centric learning, methods like DINOv2~\cite{oquab2023dinov2} exploit self-supervised pretraining to extract generalizable features for segmentation. \cite{yang2024depth} and \cite{huang2024material} further exploit such generalizable features for depth and PBR parameter estimation.
+More broadly, MossFuse~\cite{du2026unsupervised} highlights the value of cross-modal interaction, while recent multi-modal reasoning and decision-making frameworks ~\cite{li2025spacedrive,yuan2025autodrive,yuan2025video,yuan2026if,hu2025mpcformerphysicsinformeddatadrivenapproach,lian2026finetuningenoughparallelframework} underscore the importance of effectively leveraging multi-modal inputs.
+In our case, fine-grained material understanding requires both subtle visual appearance cues and semantic priors.
+Vision-language models (VLMs) like CLIP~\cite{radford2021learning} and GPT-4v~\cite{achiam2023gpt} enable zero-shot material classification in works such as MAPA~\cite{zhang2024mapa} and Make-It-Real~\cite{fang2024make}, which align material descriptors with images.
 While these methods bypass manual annotation, they exhibit limited accuracy on fine-grained materials due to (1) vague text prompts that fail to capture nuanced visual properties and (2) inadequate adaptation to small, domain-specific datasets.
 Instead, we finetune a dual-stream network architecture to better exploit both language and vision priors.